nickelca/MC-AStar-Pathfinding/README.md

 # MC-AStar-Pathfinding
-Implements AStar pathfinding in minecraft.
+Implements AStar pathfinding in minecraft with a choice between manhattan distance heuristic or euclidean distance heurstic.

 All options can be found under `/function pathfinding:options/...` To get the spawn eggs for the spawn and end point, run `/function pathfinding:give_spawn_eggs`.